Board of Trustees Code of Conduct

 IV.
 Demonstrating and Promoting Ethical Conduct

-All members of the Whittier College community are expected to conduct themselves ethically, i.e., by demonstrating honesty, integrity, fairness, respect and professionalism toward all matters and persons.
-No Board of Trustee member shall provide inaccurate, false or fraudulent information in the course of conducting business, on College documents or during College investigations, audits or complaint processes.
-No Board of Trustee member shall make bad faith allegations of wrongdoing, including allegations that are knowingly false, capricious, maliciously motivated or made with reckless disregard for fact.
+All members of the Whittier College community are expected to conduct themselves ethically, i.e., by demonstrating honesty, integrity, fairness, respect, and professionalism toward all matters and persons.
+No Trustee shall intentionally provide inaccurate, false, or fraudulent information in the course of conducting business, on College documents, or during College investigations, audits, or complaint processes.
+No Trustee shall intentionally make bad faith allegations of wrongdoing, including allegations that are knowingly false, capricious, maliciously motivated, or made with reckless disregard for fact.

 V. Duty of Privacy and Confidentiality

-The privacy of Whittier students, faculty, staff, administrators, visitors, Board of Trustee members, and all other persons shall be respected and promoted.
-Confidential information shall be maintained as confidential, and access to such information shall be strictly limited to those having good cause for such access and then limited to the extent necessary to accomplish legitimate purposes.
-The unauthorized release, use, access, or retention of confidential or proprietary information concerning any member of the College community, the College and any affiliated entities, operations or personnel, regardless of intent, is strictly prohibited.
-Additionally, the Family Educational Rights and Privacy Act (FERPA) of 1974 governs all information about students, current and former, maintained by Whittier College.
+The privacy of Whittier students, faculty, staff, administrators, visitors, Trustees, and all other persons shall be respected and promoted.
+Information marked as “confidential” or obtained in a closed executive session shall be maintained as confidential, and access to such information shall be strictly limited to those having good cause for such access and then limited to the extent necessary to accomplish legitimate purposes.
+The unauthorized release, use, access, or retention of confidential or proprietary information concerning any member of the College community, the College and any affiliated entities, operations, or personnel, regardless of intent, is strictly prohibited.

 VI.
 Non-Discrimination/Harassment/Sexual Misconduct